• Skip to main content

 Social

-The rapport kindled by the therapeutic riding team (rider, horse, instructor, horse leader, and up to two side-walkers) is invaluable.
+The rapport kindled by the therapeutic riding team is invaluable.
 In this supportive yet challenging group environment, the rider is encouraged to succeed.
 Students learn valuable life skills, which include patience, confidence, responsibility and communication.